 This virus’s incubation period is around 5 to 7 days, but it can be up to 14 days.
 So if you get tested too early after being exposed to someone who tests positive, the test might not be accurate.

 Taking the Antibody and Viral Tests

 The antibody tests we use look for immunoglobulin M (IgM) and immunoglobulin G (IgG) levels.
 These tests can tell whether you recently had an infection or had one in the past.
 A positive antibody test tells you that you have the antibodies needed to fight COVID-19.
 It doesn’t necessarily tell you whether you have the virus currently or if you are over it.
 This is why we suggest having both the viral swab test AND the antibody blood test.
 This way, patients can be certain that they have the most accurate results possible.
 Keep in mind that Antibody testing isn’t recommended for those with recent COVID-19 symptom onset.

 Once a patient tests positive for the virus, The Centers for Disease Control and Prevention (CDC) says a positive test means you should isolate at home for 10 days.
 After the 10 days, the patient can return to the clinic for retesting.
 This is to ensure that you are no longer are actively infected with the virus and helps prevent the spread.
 If the retest comes back positive, the patient is advised to quarantine again until a retest comes back negative and confirms that you are no longer infected.

 Even if you tested negative at one point in time and later begin developing symptoms, it is necessary to get retested in order to determine if you’ve been infected.

 If you’d like to come in for a COVID-19 test of any kind, please visit our website here to learn more about our process and procedures.

-If you still have questions concerning COVID-19 testing, feel free to email us at email@example.com.
+If you still have questions concerning COVID-19 testing, Contact Us.
 We’re here as a resource and to help you navigate through these tough times.